MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 <a id="scale" />
 ## Teams and Agile tools
-A team refers to a group of project members that work in a particular product area.
-Those areas are represented as **area paths**, hierarchical paths denoting the possible areas of ownership in an organization.
+A team refers to a group of project members who work in a particular product area.
+Those areas are represented as *area paths*.
+Area paths are hierarchical paths that denote the possible areas of ownership in an organization.
 A team is defined by a name, its members, and its area paths.

-These Agile tool&mdash;**Boards**, **Backlogs**, **Sprints**, and **Plans**&mdash;rely on team configurations.
+The Agile tools Boards, Backlogs, Sprints, and Plans rely on team configurations.
 For example, if you want to add a Kanban board or product backlog, you define a team.
 For more information on teams, see [About teams and Agile tools](../../organizations/settings/about-teams-and-settings.md).

 ::: moniker range="vsts"
-Your view and options available will differ somewhat depending on if you have [enabled the New Navigation feature](../../project/navigation/preview-features.md), which displays a vertical navigation interface along with several changes to navigation of Agile tools.
+Your view and options available differ somewhat depending on whether you [enabled the New Navigation feature](../../project/navigation/preview-features.md).
+This feature displays a vertical navigation interface along with several changes to navigation of Agile tools.
 ::: moniker-end

 ## Work items and work item types

 Open **Work Items** to access several personalized pivots and filter functions to focus on work items you care about.
-You can quickly find work items assigned to you, that you're following, or have viewed or modified recently&mdash;event when defined for different teams and projects.
+You can quickly find work items assigned to you.
+You also can find work items that you're following or viewed or modified recently.
+You can even find work items defined for different teams and projects.
 To learn more, see [View and add work items](../work-items/view-add-work-items.md).

 # [New navigation](#tab/new-nav)